+Policy Evidence for the Policy

+EL9

-Policy Evidence for the Policy EL9 NPPF Part 8 on promoting healthy and safe communities (paras 101-103) Local Green TVBLP policies E2, E6 and LHW1 Spaces Green Infrastructure Study for Test Valley 2014-2019 - Сриссо Results and reports of community consultation undertaken during preparation of the NDP including the NDP survey 2a and from comments from parishioners at Regulation 14 on protecting the green spaces.
+Local Green TVBLP policies E2, E6 and LHW1

+Spaces Green Infrastructure Study for Test Valley 2014-2019

+Results and reports of community consultation undertaken during preparation

+of the NDP including the NDP survey 2a and from comments from

+parishioners at Regulation 14 on protecting the green spaces.

 WD working group report with maps supporting case for village green.
-(See Consultation Statement for full report) EL10 ■ TVBCLP (Objective 12) Light and Noise NDP Character Appraisal 2018 Pollution Results from NDP survey and evidence from parishioners at Reg 14 EL11 TVBC/WCC Strategic Environmental Assessment (SEA) and Mottisfont Bat Habitats Regulations Assessments (HRA) screening in May to SAC August 2021 Wording provided to the Examiner by TVBC/WCC in October 2021 EL12 Examiner included changes in December 2021 New Forest Ĭ Special Protection Area EL13 Solent and Southampton Water SPA Solent SAC HD1 ■ TVBCLP COM7 (Affordable Housing), COM 8 (Rural Exception Affordable Community Led Housing) and COM 9 (Community Led Development) or supported ■ WCS Strategic Objective 3 and core policy 23 (South Wiltshire) Housing Conclusions from analysis of the NDP survey highlight the following: including A modest addition to the housing stock in both settlements is needed to Affordable Homes sustain the community.
-While a mix of housing was supported, not least to grow the economy, a majority were in favour of 2-3 bedroom homes, with particular consideration for young families, affordability and local retirement needs.
-There are a few potential sites or plots (brownfield) within the settlement areas but not identified in this plan.
-There is a clear demand for some 1-2 bedroom affordable or community housing for young persons or the elderly.
-There are variances in need between the two villages because of differing issues affecting current mix, access, flooding risk and density.
-HD2 ■ TVBCLP COM 2 ■ WCS Core Policy 1 Infill sites Results and reports of community consultation undertaken during preparation of the NDP including the NDP survey 5e covering: Likes and Housing Location NDP WG (PD) Report Conservation Areas: Policy ■ WDVDS: Policy Views expressed at Village events e.g. Fetes Regulation 14 consultation: TVBC comment and individual Parishioner LIDO comments (both settlements but different circumstances for each) HD3 TVBCLP LE 16,17 and COM 11,12 Donlessment or WCS Core Policy 23 Regults and reports of community consultation undertaken during preparation.
-Replacement or Results and reports of community consultation undertaken during preparation additions to of the NDP including the NDP survey covering: Dislikes: Garden grabbing and existing cramping building/garden NDP WG (PD) Report Including Heritage Designated Conservation Areas and WDVDS Visual surface and at Village assents as a Fatas.
-Assets Views expressed at Village events e.g. Fetes Day 44 appropriate in the second Reg 14 consultation
+(See

+Consultation Statement for full report)

+EL10 TVBCLP (Objective 12)

+Light and Noise NDP Character Appraisal 2018

+Pollution Results from NDP survey and evidence from parishioners at Reg 14

+EL11 TVBC/WCC Srategic Environmental Assessment (SEA) and Habitats

+Mottisfont Bat o

+Regulations Assessments (HRA) screening in May to August 2021 Wording provided to the Examiner by TVBC/WCC in October 2021

+Protection

+FL 40 Examiner included changes in December 2021

+EL12

+New Forest

+Special Protection

+Area

+EL13

+Solent and

+Southampton

+Water SPA Solent

+MAC

+HD1 TVBCLP COM7 (Affordable Housing), COM 8 (Rural Exception Affordable

+Community Led Housing) and COM 9 (Community Led Development)

+Housing Mix • WCS Strategic Objective 3 and core policy 23 (South Wiltshire)

+including Conclusions from analysis of the NDP survey highlight the following:

+Affordable Homes A modest addition to the housing stock in both settlements is needed to

+sustain the community.
+While a mix of housing was supported, not least to

+grow the economy, a majority were in favour of 2-3 bedroom homes, with

+particular consideration for young families, affordability and local

+retirement needs.

+There are a few potential sites or plots (brownfield) within the settlement

+areas but not identified in this plan.

+·

+There is a clear demand for some 1-2 bedroom affordable or community

+housing for young persons or the elderly.
+There are variances in need

+between the two villages because of differing issues affecting current mix,

+access, flooding risk and density.

+HD2 TVBCLP COM 2

+WCS Core Policy 1

+Infill sites Results and reports of community consultation undertaken during preparation

+of the NDP including the NDP survey 5e covering: Likes and Housing Location

+NDP WG (PD) Report

+Conservation Areas: Policy

+WDVDS: Policy

+Views expressed at Village events e.g. Fetes

+Regulation 14 consultation: TVBC comment and individual Parishioner

+comments (both settlements but different circumstances for each)

+HD3 TVBCLP LE 16,17 and COM 11,12

+- WCS Core Policy 23

+Replacement or Results and reports of community consultation undertaken during preparation

+additions to of the NDP including the NDP survey covering: Dislikes: Garden grabbing and

+existing cramping building/garden • NDP WG (PD) Report

+building/garden

+Including Heritage Beelghated Concentration include and the test

+Assets viewe expressed at vinage evente e.g. retee

+Reg 14 consultation